How Singapore Turned Geography Into Power

 When the Land Teaches Strategy

-I was in high school when my geography teacher in Nice, France asked us to study the view from our classroom window: “Look outside — what does the landscape tell you?”
 The answer was written in the curve of the coastline, where the Alps meet the Mediterranean Sea.
-The mountains weren’t just scenery; they explained everything about why Nice was built exactly here, why the wealthy built their villas on the sun-warmed hillsides, and why ancient roads followed the contours of the lands.
-From our window, we could just make out the Grand Corniche clinging to the cliffs, its path tracing the same route Roman engineers carved for the Via Julia Augusta two thousand years earlier.
+Nice was founded by Greek settlers around 350 BC, who named it Nikaia — “victory” — in honor of their triumph.
+The harbor was essential to its existence, shaping the city from the very beginning.
+The mountains weren’t just scenery; they explained why Nice was built here, why the wealthy built villas on the sun-warmed hillsides, and why ancient roads followed the contours of the land.
 The Romans already understood what my professor was teaching us: geography isn’t destiny, but a tool — shaped by those bold enough to master it.

 Years later, when I first read about Lee Kuan Yew’s transformation of Singapore, I recognized that same clarity of vision.
 Where others saw only a malaria-ridden swamp, he saw the deep water channels hidden beneath the surface, the strategic position astride the world’s busiest shipping lane, the chance to turn geographic destiny into national strategy.

-But by 2024, Jamaica’s GDP reached $19.93 billion, while Singapore’s soared to $547.39 billion.
-That kind of transformation wasn’t driven by natural resources.
 It happened because they aligned geography with strategy and built a culture around long-term planning

 Three Playbooks Coastal Leaders Should Steal